dheurtev/dheurtev/data-science.md

-# Data Science and Python programming tools
+# My picks for Data Science

 Tools and packages I am using are marked `in use`.
 Tools and packages I used are marked as `past`.